Chronic Myelogenous Leukemia: Symptoms, Diagnosis, Treatment

-- Chronic Myelogenous Leukemia
+- Chronic Myelogenous Leukemia (CML)

+Chronic Myelogenous Leukemia (CML) is classified by phases: chronic, accelerated, and blast phase.
 The accelerated and blast phases of CML refer to those phases of the disease when increased immature white blood cells (blasts) are made and do not mature.
 When this happens, the disease behaves similarly to acute leukemia.

-Alternate Names: Chronic Myeloid Leukemia (Blast phase), CML (Blast phase), Chronic Granulocytic Leukemia (Blast phase)
+Chronic Myelogenous Leukemia (CML) alternate names: Chronic Myeloid Leukemia (Blast phase), CML (Blast phase), Chronic Granulocytic Leukemia (Blast phase).

-CML is diagnosed with tests and procedures such as complete blood count (CBC), bone marrow aspiration and biopsy, cytogenic analysis of the blood and/or bone marrow and reports that address the Philadelphia chromosome and molecular assay of the blood or bone marrow looking for bcr-abl gene.
+CML is diagnosed with tests and procedures such as complete blood count (CBC), bone marrow aspiration and biopsy, cytogenic analysis of the blood and bone marrow, and reports that address the Philadelphia chromosome and molecular assay of the blood or bone marrow looking for bcr-abl gene.

 Blast phase is the final phase in the evolution of CML.
 It behaves like acute leukemia with rapid progression and short survival.

-You're reading Disabled World.
-See our homepage for informative disability news, reviews, sports, stories and how-tos.
-You can also connect with us on social media such as Twitter and Facebook or learn more about Disabled World on our about us page.
+Disabled World is an independent disability community established in 2004 to provide disability news and information to people with disabilities, seniors, their family and/or carers.
+See our homepage for informative news, reviews, sports, stories and how-tos.
+You can also connect with us on Twitter and Facebook or learn more about Disabled World on our about us page.

-Disclaimer: Disabled World provides general information only.
-Materials presented are in no way meant to be a substitute for professional medical care by a qualified practitioner, nor should they be construed as such.
-Any 3rd party offering or advertising on disabled-world.com does not constitute endorsement by Disabled World.
+Disabled World provides general information only.
+The materials presented are never meant to substitute for professional medical care by a qualified practitioner, nor should they be construed as such.
+Financial support is derived from advertisements or referral programs, where indicated.
+Any 3rd party offering or advertising does not constitute an endorsement.

-• Cite This Page (APA): Sally Rider.
+• Cite This Page (APA): Disabled World.
 (2009, April 1).
-Chronic Myelogenous Leukemia.
+Chronic Myelogenous Leukemia: Symptoms, Diagnosis, Treatment.
 Disabled World.
-Retrieved September 22, 2021 from www.disabled-world.com/health/cancer/leukemia/chronic-myelogenous-leukemia.php
+Retrieved December 3, 2022 from www.disabled-world.com/health/cancer/leukemia/chronic-myelogenous-leukemia.php